 - Sing the numbers

-- Guitarists and bass players: imagine the fretboard pattern while you sing
+- Guitarists and bass players: imagine the fretboard pattern while you sing and tap your fretting fingers and your thumb accordingly

 - Sing along to a recording first, then practice without help.